paudetseis/RfPy/docs/scripts.rst

                             regardless of the key type of the database.

     Server Settings:
-      Settings associated with which datacenter to log into.
+      Settings associated with FDSN datacenters for archived data.

       --server SERVER       Base URL of FDSN web service compatible server (e.g.
                             “http://service.iris.edu”) or key string for recognized server (one